 The YMCA prohibits carrying concealed weapons and firearms of any kind at YMCA facilities and on YMCA grounds.

 Sex Offenders

 Sex offenders are not allowed into the YMCA regardless if they are a guardian or relative.
-All parents and adults given access to the facility will be checked through the National Sex Offender Registry
+All adults that have access to the facility will be run through the National Sex Offender Registry.

 Child Abuse Laws